Co-Create Virtual Reality in Long Term Care

 Project Coordinator: Please contact Joey Wong at joey.wong@ubc.ca if you have any questions/interest.

-Current Team Members: Albin Soni, Bonnie Huynh, Christine Wallsworth, Jamie Lam, Janna Zeid, Jim Mann, Joelle Rivera, Kara Yeh, Karen Wong, Kayla Wen, Lily Ren, Lily Wong, Sena Kholmatov, Shilam Patel, Sonia Tang, and Sungyou Park
+Current Team Members: Bonnie Huynh, Christine Wallsworth, Jamie Lam, Janna Zeid, Jim Mann, Joelle Rivera, Kara Yeh, Karen Wong, Kayla Wen, Lily Ren, Lily Wong, Sena Kholmatov, Shilam Patel, Sonia Tang, and Sungyou Park

 Who are we working with?